the-turing-game/the-analysis/README.md

 modification that he proposed belong to.
 ## Cooperation vs. Deception
-First of all, it is hard not to notice that the real goal of the game compunctiously called by Mr. Turing 'the imitation game' is _**deception**_ and the possible strategies of its discovery.
+First of all, it is hard not to notice that the real goal of the game compunctiously called by Mr. Turing 'the imitation game' is _**deception**_ and the possible strategies of its discovery through interrogation.

 The presence of a cooperating player that possesses free will and complete information about the current state of the game is an apparent reference point for an interrogator and should be used as such in any